OpenWork-NZ/mdwg/docs/_defs/MetadataScope.md

 ## Recommendations

-Therefore - In order to provide top level categorisation of entries in a catalogue, it is recommended that `metadataScope` be populated.
+Therefore - in order to provide top level categorisation of entries in a catalogue, it is recommended that `metadataScope` be populated.
 The default value of `MD_MetadataScope.resourceScope` should be *dataset*.
 When the value of `resourceScope` is other than dataset, `MD_MetadataScope.name` must be populated.

 ### Crosswalk considerations